Netanyahu’s AI-generated Persian video isn’t just propaganda — it’s a doctrine that normalizes live strikes paired with direct civilian appeals.

 The real danger is that a practice which requires explicit deniability to function is now conducted in public, defended by allies, and covered as a tactical innovation rather than a normative rupture.
 When that happens, the argument that rivals should not do the same loses its principled foundation.
 It retains only a power-based foundation: we can, you shouldn’t.
 That is not a norm.
 That is a hierarchy claiming normative language.

 Once active strikes are paired openly with regime-change appeals in the target population’s own language, and the combination is treated as a defensible act of statecraft rather than a violation, the prohibition is over.
 What remains is negotiation over which states get to use the tool, and under what circumstances.
 That negotiation will not go well for the people of any country whose government finds itself on the wrong side of it.
+For the structural context that made this intervention possible — the political, historical, and diplomatic forces that ensured the war was coming — see the structural context piece.
+For how the same conflict sits in relation to Palestine solidarity, see Iran and Palestine together.

 Sources